Sponsor British Academy/Leverhulme

 My research uses advanced quantitative methods - mainly Bayesian statistics, but also causal inference and experimental techniques - to address substantive questions in comparative politics, political behaviour and political economy.

-My work has been published in leading economics and political science journals, such as the American Journal of Political Science, Comparative Political Studies, Economic Journal, Journal of Economic Behavior and Organization, Journal of Law, Economics & Organization, and Political Behavior, among other outlets, and has been featured in policy reports by the United States Agency for International Development.
+My work has been published in leading economics and political science journals, such as the American Journal of Political Science, Comparative Political Studies, the Economic Journal, and the Journal of Law, Economics & Organization, among other outlets, and has been featured in policy reports by the United States Agency for International Development.

 - British Academy: “Using Machine Learning Methods to Correct for Survey Misreports in Cross-National Surveys”, 2016-2017 (PI).